Exact enumeration of satisfiable 2-SAT formulae: Introduction

 \subsection{Our results}

-In the current paper, we express the number of satisfiable 2-CNF formulae with the help of generating functions.
-Using more conventional notation, it follows from~\cref{th:cnf:scc:cscc} that if \( a_{n,m} \) denotes the number of satisfiable 2-CNF with $n$ Boolean variables and $m$ clauses, then
+\paragraph{Exact enumeration.} In the current paper, we express the number of satisfiable 2-CNF formulae with the help of generating functions.
+It follows from~\cref{th:cnf:scc:cscc} that if \( a_{n,m} \) denotes the number of satisfiable 2-CNF with $n$ Boolean variables and $m$ clauses, then \( a_{n,m} \) can be encoded into a generating function identified by the expression

 where \( \odot_z \) denotes the exponential Hadamard product